mybonk/mybonk-wiki/baby-rabbit-holes.md

   `git stash push` / `git stash list` / `git stash pop` / `git stash apply`

+### How to fork after cloning?

+I cloned a git repo to my local machine, played around with it a bit and found it cool.

+Now I would like to keep the result as I modified it in my own github space.
+How can I proceed?

+I suppose the regular way would have been to fork the repo on the first place to my space, clone it, modify and then push it to GitHub, but now I cloned the original's author repo, how can I commit that as a new thing in my personnal?

+**ANSWER:**

+First rename the old remote as upstream, in case you want to be able to keep in sync with the original repository.

+`git remote rename origin upstream`

+Then add your forked repository as origin:

+`git remote add origin https://github.com/<your-username>/<your-project>`

+Or if you're using ssh:

+`git remote add origin git@github.com:<your-username>/<your-project>.git`

+To push to your repository:

+`git push -u origin master`

+To pull from the base repository:

+`git pull upstream`

+It is recommend you do all of your work in a separate branch, not the master branch.
+It will be easier to rebase to the upstream/master branch in case you want to make a pull request.

+You don't really have to rename the origin to upstream - the remote names can be arbitrary, but it is recommended to keep up with [the naming convention used by GitHub](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced).
 ### Good to know
   - [What is the difference between *merge* and *rebase*?](https://www.youtube.com/watch?v=dO9BtPDIHJ8)
   - [How to Setup Passwordless Authentication for git push in GitHub](https://www.cyberithub.com/how-to-setup-passwordless-authentication-for-git-push-in-github/).